bagus1/cccux/README.md

-# CCCUX - Role-Based Authorization Engine
+# CCCUX - Simplified Role-Based Authorization Engine

-CCCUX is a Rails engine that provides comprehensive role-based authorization with CanCanCan integration, flexible permissions, ownership scoping, and a clean admin interface.
+CCCUX is a Rails engine that provides comprehensive role-based authorization with CanCanCan integration.
+It's designed to be **incredibly simple** - just add one line to your controllers and configure permissions through the web interface.

 ## Features

-- **UX for Creating and Managing Roles**: Intuitive web interface for role creation and permission management
-- **Role-Based Authorization**: Define roles with granular permissions
+- **One-Line Controller Setup**: Just add `load_and_authorize_resource` to any controller
+- **No Model Code Required**: Models need no special concerns or methods
+- **UI-Driven Configuration**: Set up complex ownership patterns through the web interface
+- **Automatic Setup**: Configures your ApplicationController automatically
-- **CanCanCan Integration**: Seamless integration with CanCanCan authorization library
+- **CanCanCan Integration**: Built on the proven CanCanCan authorization library
-- **Flexible Permissions**: CRUD permissions with global and contextual access types
-- **Context-Aware Authorization**: Support for route-based context scoping
-- **Nested Resource Support**: Automatic handling of nested routes with CanCanCan's `:through` option
+- **Flexible Ownership**: Handle simple user ownership or complex manager hierarchies
-- **Admin Interface**: Clean, intuitive interface for role management
+- **Admin Interface**: Clean, intuitive interface for role and permission management
-- **Drag & Drop Reordering**: Visual role priority management
-- **Rails 8 Compatible**: Works with Rails 8 and Propshaft asset pipeline
+- **Rails 8 Compatible**: Works with Rails 8 and modern Rails applications

 ## Quick Start